maiconfz/java-struts1-web-project/README.md

 ## Tasks

-1. Create the logout process (Action, session clean and redirection to Login page.
-The logout link is already defined in the page header)
-1. Create a public and a private static page displaying any information (Add them to the header menu)
+1. Create a public and a private static page displaying any information
+    - Add them to the header menu and follow the existing pages layout.
+    - Add some bootstrap components just show the usage of them

+1. Create the logout process
+    - Action, session clean and redirection to Login page.
+    - The logout link is already defined in the page header

+1. Create 2 new attributes for the People
+    - Birthdate
+    - Document (Only required if the person is 18 years old or older)
+        - Type
+        - Number

+1. Using the People area as example, create a new one to create Companies as follow
+    - Features
+        - Create
+        - Edit
+        - List
+        - Delete (must be done from the list page and in async way)
+    - Data to collect
+        - Name
+        - Address
+        - VAT Number
+        - Country (list from database)
+        - City (list from database, filtered by the selected country)

 ### Optional